How to build relationships with skeptics

 Seems obvious, but we shouldn’t just ask the first atheist we encounter if they’d like to engage our group.
 That person may not be comfortable speaking publicly, especially about his or her personal spiritual views.

 A skeptic might even have good reasons for keeping away from Christians.
-“If someone is hostile towards Christianity,” says Rauser, “ask where that hostility might come from.”
+Randal Rauser, author of Is the Atheist My Neighbor: Rethinking Christian Attitudes Towards Atheism, says “If someone is hostile towards Christianity, ask where that hostility might come from.”
 Too many people have been abused by churchgoers, and their emotional pain trumps our intellectual points.

 Acknowledge that it’s scary when someone disagrees with you

 Disagreements are inevitable when you engage in conversations with people who think differently than you do.
 Be ready and willing to disagree, and know that’s not a bad thing.